Previous Humanities Forum 1999-2020

 Visualizing Deafness: Language Manuals and Manual Languages in Premodern Archives (MEMS Colloquium) – Jonathan Hsy, George Washington University

-‘Thinks Himself Free’: Escaped Slaves in 18th Century Britain (Webb Lecture) – Simon P. Newman, University of Glasgow
+‘Thinks Himself Free’: Escaped Slaves in 18th Century Britain (Robert K. Webb Lecture) – Simon P. Newman, University of Glasgow

 High-Tech Housewives and H-4 “Dreamers”: South Asian Immigration in a Changing Landscape – Amy Bhatt, UMBC